taesungp/swapping-autoencoder-pytorch/README.md

 We provide the pretrained models and also several images that reproduce the figures of the paper.
 Please download and unzip them [here (2.1GB)](http://efrosgans.eecs.berkeley.edu/SwappingAutoencoder/swapping_autoencoder_models_and_test_images.zip).
 The scripts assume that the checkpoints are at `./checkpoints/`, and the test images at `./testphotos/`, but they can be changed by modifying `--checkpoints_dir` and `--dataroot` options.

+UPDATE: The pretrained model for the AFHQ dataset was added.
+Please download the models and samples images [here (256MB)](http://efrosgans.eecs.berkeley.edu/SwappingAutoencoder/afhq_models_and_test_images.zip).

 ### Swapping and Interpolation of the mountain model using sample images

 <img src='imgs/interpolation.png' width="1000px"/>